 What is the PSA test?

 The Patient Story: Got it.
-I want a quick follow up, Dr. Weight on that.
-You know, Jeff shared his PSA levels and they ranged over a period of over a decade, going from 2-something to finally with the IsoPSA test 10-point-something.
+I want a quick follow-up, Dr. Weight, on that.
+Jeff shared his PSA levels, and they ranged over a period of over a decade, going from 2-something to finally with the IsoPSA test 10-point-something.

 What do those numbers mean?
 I understand that it’s also about the pattern, how quickly the numbers are escalating.
 Is that right?

 Dr. Christopher Weight: Yes.
-So the PSA is a portion of a protein made only in the prostate.
-And this peptide gets into the bloodstream and can be identified on blood tests.
-The quote unquote normal level was 0 to 4.
+The PSA is a portion of a protein made only in the prostate.
+This peptide gets into the bloodstream and can be identified on blood tests.
+The quote-unquote normal level was 0 to 4.
 So anything under 4 historically has been considered normal.

 Part of what we understand now, as time has gone on, is that doesn’t really make sense.
 You can have prostate cancer and have a PSA under 4.
 I’ve had patients with PSAs under 1, but that’s quite rare.